As soft winds sweep away the days

 Please, Dad, say you’re still proud of me.

-This poem was written/submitted by Katy.
+This post was submitted by Katy.